 What is Liability Car Insurance?

-These liability limits cover three sections of your liability insurance: (1) bodily injury liability per person, (2) bodily injury liability per accident, and (3) property damage liability coverage.
-So if you see 25/50/25 on your policy, for example, you’d have $25,000 worth of bodily injury coverage per person, $50,000 worth of bodily injury coverage per accident (in case more than one person is injured), and $25,000 of property damage coverage.
+If you see 25/50/25 on your policy, for example, you’d have $25,000 worth of bodily injury coverage per person, $50,000 worth of bodily injury coverage per accident (in case more than one person is injured), and $25,000 of property damage coverage.

 - Funeral costs: If your collision resulted in death, this coverage would pay for any charges or fees associated with the funeral and burial of the person or people who passed away as a result of the accident you caused.

-- Property Damage: At times, your accident won’t involve another vehicle.
+- Property damage: At times, your accident won’t involve another vehicle.
 You may run into a fence or a storefront.
 Property damage liability coverage kicks in to help you pay for the damages.

 What Liability Limits Should You Get?